 The indirect procedure can be performed in a doctor's office using a small hand mirror held at the back of the throat.
-The doctor will aim a light at the back of the throat, usually by wearing headgear that has a bright light attached, to examine the larynx, vocal cords, and hypopharynx.
+The doctor will aim a light at the back of the throat, usually by wearing headgear that has a bright light attached, to examine the larynx and vocal cords.
 Indirect laryngoscopy is not typically used with kids because it tends to cause gagging.

-Fiber-optic and direct laryngoscopy examinations, which see deeper into the throat via either a flexible or rigid telescope, usually are done by an ear, nose, and throat specialist (ENT).
+Fiber-optic and direct laryngoscopy examinations allow doctors to see deeper into the throat by using either a flexible or rigid telescope.
 Rigid telescopes are more often used as part of a surgical procedure in evaluating kids with stridor (a noisy, harsh breathing) and removing foreign objects in the throat and lower airway.
 They're also used in collecting tissue samples (biopsies), laser treatments, and in locating cancer of the larynx.

 Why Is Laryngoscopy Performed?

 - diagnose a persistent cough, throat pain, bleeding, hoarseness, or persistent bad breath